 Gasoline prices in Massachusetts are down one cent this week, according to AAA Northeast.

-AAA Northeast’s December 9 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.50 per gallon.
-Massachusetts’s price is 7 cents below the national average of $2.57.
-A year ago at this time, the average price in Massachusetts was 12 cents higher at $2.62 per gallon.
+AAA Northeast’s March 2 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.43 per gallon.
+Massachusetts’s price is the same as the national average.
+A year ago at this time, the average price in Massachusetts was 7 cents lower at $2.36 per gallon.

 Today’s local gas prices and their ranges are as follows: